Easy and cheap ways to renovate your property in 2023 for under $9000

 - Remember to stage your kitchen for sale.
 This doesn't have to cost you a dollar - it's all about making the space clean, uncluttered and inviting for when prospective buyers inspect the property.

 Whilst buyers can overlook some aspects of a property, bathrooms are definitely a sensitive point for most buyers.
 A dirty bathroom is generally off-putting and can be disastrous to the value of your property if left unattended.

-- Curtains: Exchange any old or outdated curtains you have with simple blinds to make your rooms appear more spacious and tidy.
+- Curtains: Exchange any old or outdated curtains you may have with simple blinds to make your rooms appear more spacious and tidy.
 Simply detach your old railings and install your new blinds in.
 (Average cost: $25 per metre)

 First impressions are vital, and ensuring your outdoor appearance is in top shape is key to this.
-A well groomed and tidy yard and front entrance will help leave a positive lasting impression in your buyer's mind.
+A well groomed and tidy yard, and front entrance will help leave a positive lasting impression in your buyer's mind.

 - Deck maintenance: Decks can add a definite character to your property when in good condition.
-Recoating and staining your deck with a few layers of coating can bring out its original colours and emphasize the best of your garden.
+Recoating and staining your deck with a few layers of coating can bring out its original colours and emphasise the best of your garden.
 (Average cost: $13 per litre)

 - Garden Beds: Simply prune, trim and weed your garden to quickly neaten up your yard.
-This will easily clear up room and make your house seem orderly and well maintained.
+This will easily clear up room and make your house more orderly and well maintained.
 (Average cost: Free)

 - Landscaping: Add some perennial plants and fresh soil to quickly liven up your garden.
 All you need is a trowel and some garden gloves to plant and scatter the soil.
 (Average cost: $4 per 25 litres – soil mix; $10 per plant – perennial plants)